ajsmth/rn-tools/packages/navigation/readme.md

 ### Configuring screen props

-The `Stack.Screen` component is a wrapper around the `Screen` component from `react-native-screens.
+The `Stack.Screen` component is a wrapper around the `Screen` component from `react-native-screens`.
 [Screen props reference](https://github.com/software-mansion/react-native-screens/blob/main/src/types.tsx#L101)

 Some notable props are `stackPresentation`, `stackAnimation`, and `gestureEnabled`, however there are many more available.